 An outsourcing relationship is a collaborative one.
-In this sense, what one party believes will be shared with others involved in the relationship.
-That's why a provider has the responsibility of educating their clients as well as their friends and business associates the value they'll get from integrating fair trade labor practices into their outsourcing strategy.
+In this sense, what one party believes can be shared with others in the relationship.
+That’s why a provider has the responsibility of educating their clients as well as their friends and business associates the value they’ll get from integrating fair trade labor practices into their outsourcing strategy.

 10. Campaign for individual and company contribution on energy conservation and waste management.

 The world cannot go on to survive through the next millennium and beyond without help from all sectors, and that includes the outsourcing industry.
 Companies that provide services and those that outsource are hugely dependent on electricity and technology.
-And, the production of these utilities often result to non-biodegradable waste.
+And, the production of these utilities often results to non-biodegradable waste.

-- Openness, honesty and accountability in relationships between and among management and employees.
+- Openness, honesty, and accountability in relationships between and among management and employees.
 Address issues freely, thoroughly and objectively.